-It’s important to know that with the advancement of machine-learning algorithms, overall rankings in SEO reports have become a vanity metric.
-In other words, rankings are irrelevant because they’re no longer measurable.
 Google’s data scientists and engineers have developed an algorithm that creates personalized results for every individual.
-Therefore, search results can be completely different depending on a user’s specific location, search history, and computer or mobile device.
+Therefore, search results can be completely different depending on a user’s specific location, search history, and desktop or mobile device.

 How to Create a Winning Local SEO Strategy

-Businesses that are proactively providing an informative, quality user experience never need to fear an update from Google, because they’re already giving the customer or client what they want.
-To jumpstart your local search, read up on some fundamental verbiage, and direct your SEO efforts toward these 4 basic steps for appearing in local search:
+To uplevel your local search, get familiar with fundamental verbiage, and direct your SEO efforts toward these four basic steps for appearing in local search:

 1. Optimize your Google My Business listing

-Google My Business is a free, must-have tool that allows you to manage all of your Google properties (Google Maps, Google Search, Google reviews and Google+) in one location while displaying across multiple devices to your customers.
-Be sure to create (or in the event that your business is already published, claim) your Google My Business profile.
-This will require a verification process that can sometimes be quite cumbersome, but afterward, you’ll be able to optimize your profile with information and images and respond to reviews online.
+Google My Business (GMB) is a digital marketing tool that allows you to manage all of your Google properties (Google Maps, Google Search, Google Reviews) in one location while displaying across multiple devices to your customers.
+First, be sure to create or claim your Google My Business profile.
+This step can require a verification process that may be cumbersome depending on your industry.
+However, afterward, you’ll be able to optimize your profile with information and images and respond to reviews online.

 2. Stop the duplicates

-Duplicates for Google My Business or other major directory sites, such as Yelp and Citysearch, can sometimes be hard to find but can nonetheless wreak havoc on your website authority.
-Multiple reviews split across listings will ultimately weaken your standing online.
-Be sure to consolidate these listings to see improvements in site strength, and plan to weave this into your ongoing strategy.
-Spammy listings can often appear, which can feel like playing whack-a-mole, but it’ll ultimately help your site to address them as they come.
+Duplicates on Google My Business or other major directory sites, such as Yelp and Citysearch, can wreak havoc on your website authority and confuse and lose potential customers.
+Multiple reviews split across listings can ultimately weaken your standing online if not combined into a single profile.
+Be sure to consolidate these listings to see improvements in site strength and weave this into your ongoing strategy.
+Additionally, multiple listings appear spammy, which can feel suspicious to potential clients and dissuade hopeful business partners.

-So, are you ready for an SEO strategy that puts your business in first place?
+So, are you ready for an SEO strategy that raises your organization’s digital profile?
 Talk to the SEO specialists at Group3.
 We’ll help you define your goals and optimize your digital presence on the web.